What Is a Construction Loan and How Does It Work?

 Who Should Consider Construction Financing?

-Construction loans are the right tool when you need to build or substantially renovate a property and there's no existing asset to collateralize.
-They're more complex and require more lender oversight than standard purchase loans, but they're the only way to finance ground-up development.
+Construction loans serve borrowers needing ground-up development or substantial renovation without existing property collateral.
+Though more complex and requiring greater lender oversight than standard purchase loans, they remain the only way to finance ground-up development.